-Why you should include a QR code on your CV
+Why you should include a QR code

 The key benefit of including a QR code on your CV is the ability to tell the reader an unlimited amount about yourself.
 It’s a space to explain or show more evidence of why you’d be a great candidate for the role.
 And, you can keep your CV document clean, simple and uncluttered.
 You can even make as many as you like, specific to each role you’re applying for.

 As already touched on, it shows some initiative.
 But as well as that, it demonstrates your technical skills.
 It shows that you’re willing to experiment and can adapt to different ways of doing things – using technical tools and software that aren’t standard to the job application process.
 If technical skills are relevant to the role, including a QR code is a great way to show you have a genuine interest in these kinds of skills.

 Plus, even if they don’t have time to read or listen to everything shared through your QR code, the actual image of the QR code on your CV will be attention-grabbing and help it stand out from the others in the pile.
 The act of scanning it and finding the content means they’ll really be engaging with your application and be more likely to remember it.

 And finally, most QR codes allow you to connect with scan tracking software that notifies you when someone is scanning your QR code.
 So, you’ll find out if or when employers are interested enough in your CV that they want to find out more about you.

 How to add a QR code on your CV

 In order to create a simple QR code, the information you wish to share will need to be online (with its own URL).
 For example, a website or your LinkedIn profile.

 STEP 1: Find a QR generator tool online